wadmit/era/readme.md

 Ever find yourself cringing when a debugging or test command sneaks its way into your production code? 😱 Don’t worry, ERA's got your back!

 Imagine ERA as your digital "magic wand" 🪄 for code cleanup.
-It’s like having a superpower that sweeps through your codebase, banishing those pesky command lines that slipped through the cracks and ensuring your production environment remains pristine. 🚀
+It’s like having a superpower that sweeps through your codebase, banishing those pesky output command that slipped through the cracks and ensuring your production environment remains pristine. 🚀

 ## 🛠️ **How It Works:**
 Just run ERA, and watch it work its magic!
-It’ll zap away any unwanted command lines from your output, leaving your code cleaner than ever. 🌟
+It’ll zap away any unwanted output command from your code , leaving your codebase cleaner than ever. 🌟

 ## 🚀 **Why ERA Rocks:**
 - **Instant Cleanup:** ERA swiftly removes those unintended commands with a flick of your wrist (or a click of your mouse).